-Paper 1: Composition

-Section A - 15 marks

-One composition of about 120 words from a choice of three topics.

-Section B - 30 marks

-One essay of about 200 words from a choice of four topics.

-Weighting: 45% of total marks

-Paper 2: Translation and Reading Comprehension

-Section A - 30 marks

-Two translations, one from the target language into English and one from English into the target language.
+Paper 1: Composition (11⁄2 hours) Section A - 15 marks One composition of about 120 words from a choice of three topics.
+Section B - 30 marks One essay of about 200 words from a choice of four topics.
+Weighting: 45% of total marks Paper 2: Translation and Reading Comprehension (11⁄2 hours) Paper 2: Translation and Reading Comprehension Section A - 30 marks Two translations, one from the target language into English and one from English into t language.

-Section B - 25 marks

-Open-ended comprehension questions on one set passage.